tldr-pages/tldr/pages/common/updog.md

 `updog --port {{port}}`

-- Start a HTTP server with a password (To login, leave the username blank and enter the password in the password field):
+- Start a HTTP server with a password (To log in, leave the username blank and enter the password in the password field):

 `updog --password {{password}}`